asczech/2018-08-14-long_reads/_episodes/02-setup.md

 ## Rounding up

-The data folders contains, next to the raw data, also all intermediate and end results.
-So if for some reason a step in the excersise fails to produce any results you can still continue.
+The data folders also contains, next to the raw data, all intermediate and end results.
+So if for some reason a step in the exercise fails to produce any results you can still continue.

 {% include links.md %}